WildBuckwheat/adxl345-probe/README.md

 And by now you'll probably also be using `PROBE_ACCURACY SAMPLES=10` or more, to get an idea of the probe's consistency.
 Standard deviation values under 0.002mm were consistently achievable on my Voron 0.
 Different `act_thresh_z` values may give slightly different accuracies.
 You'll also want to cut the fans (the config above should do this automatically), and there may be a slight benefit to reducing Z motor current.

 And then you can also tune `speed`.
 Too low will cause a failure to trigger, depending on your `act_thresh_z` value.
 Too high, and accuracy will go down as well as your printer receiving more of a knock each time.
 You can try different speeds and run `PROBE_ACCURACY` to see how they compare.
-I found 14 to be ideal - as accurate as any lower speeds and still relatively gentle - whereas higher speed quickly reduced accuracy.
+I've mostly used values between 14 and 28.
+14 is as accurate as any lower speeds and still relatively gentle - whereas higher speed quickly reduced accuracy (but causes more of a detectable bump).

 ## Setting up homing
 In addition to the config file changes outlined above, you will probably want to create a `[homing_override]` script for Klipper which does things like lower accelerations and maybe motor currents before homing.
 The following script has been created for a Voron 0.2, and is for using the ADXL to home all 3 axes including Z. It should basically also work if some of these axes are not using the ADXL, so long as your Z axis homes in a "negative" direction, i.e. the endstop triggers when your nozzle and bed are close.